Starting at INR 13,900 INR 17,500

 How Difficult is The Kashmir Great Lakes Trek?

-Kashmir Great Lakes starts at around 2700m, you are first made to spend the night at this altitude, and it is only after three days of the trek you will be gaining the highest altitude of this trek i.e. Gadsar Pass, located at an altitude og 4,200m.
+Kashmir Great Lakes starts at around 2700m, you are first made to spend the night at this altitude, and it is only after three days of the trek you will be gaining the highest altitude of this trek i.e. Gadsar Pass, located at an altitude of 4,200m.
 You are acclimatised by now.
 However, you need to follow the instructions that your trek leader will provide to finish your trek without any hiccups.
 In case you feel a headache, nausea, or any altitude sickness symptoms, don’t ignore the symptoms and talk to your trek leader.

 Take plenty of water, both while trekking and at the campsite.
 You need to take frequent water breaks even if you are not thirsty and not let yourself dehydrate.
 One other thing that makes this trek difficult is the unpredictability of weather here.
 The best option to solve it would be to plan it from July to September, although you may experience rainfall during this time of the year.

 You need good cardiovascular health and endurance to complete the trek without any discomfort.
-Practise some jogging or running from 2-3 months prior to the trek to build a habit.
+Practice some jogging or running from 2-3 months prior to the trek to build a habit.
 Carry all the essential trekking gears and wear comfortable clothes that are full-sleeved.

 The Great Lakes of Kashmir